-- (1) "Control Company" as defined under the 1940 Act - (2) "Affiliate Company" as defined under the 1940 Act - (3) The maturity date of the original investment has been extended. - (4) Non-accrual investment. - (5) The cash rate equals the approximate current yield on our last-out portion of the unitranche facility - (6) All debt investments are income producing, unless otherwise noted.
-Equity and warrant investments are non-income producing, unless otherwise noted. - (7) Interest rate was amended to zero.
-The Company will receive earn-out payments of up to \$2.4 million in satisfaction of the debt. - (8) The equity investment is income producing. - (9) The equity investment has an exercisable put option. - (10)Indicates assets that the Company believes do not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940, as amended.
-Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets.
-As of December 31, 2015, 7.3% of the Company's total assets were non-qualifying assets. - (11) The investment has a \$0.6 million unfunded commitment. - (12) The investment has a \$1.0 million unfunded commitment. - (13) The investment has a \$2.8 million unfunded commitment. - (14) Interest rate amended to 15% PIK through February 15, 2016. - (15) Interest rate amended to 15% through June 30, 2016.
+- (1) "Control Company" as defined under the 1940 Act. - (2) "Affiliate Company" as defined under the 1940 Act. - (3) Investment has been exited.
+Remaining fair value represents expected cash proceeds post close. - (4) Investment is on PIK non-accrual. - (5) Indicates assets that the Company believes do not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940, as amended.
+Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets. - (6) The investment has a \$0.6 million unfunded commitment. - (7) The investment has a \$5.8 million unfunded commitment. - (8) The investment has a \$10.0 million unfunded commitment. - (9) The Company is currently accruing 3% PIK due to covenant non-compliance.